manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

 We often feel uncomfortable accepting the second principle of telling the message as soon as possible.
 We feel compelled to use an alternate structure of walking the reader through the analytical process that led to the answer.
 This alternate structure has two flaws.
 First, the reader must wait until the end to get the main message.
 Many readers may run out of steam before reaching the end.
 Second, redundancy and repetition are inevitable in this structure.
 We will need to summarize findings frequently and return to the first areas to present conclusions.
 This starting, stopping, and starting forces repetition for the writer and places a cognitive load on the reader, causing impatience and inattentiveness.

-The pyramid avoids both the issues with the alternate structure above.
+The pyramid avoids both of the issues with the alternate structure above.
 It reflects the distinction between the analysis process and communicating the results. **To analyze, we think up, working from raw material to the main message.
 To express, we write down, from the main message to the detail**.

 The Pyramid Principle is applicable in all fields.
 Consider the following phone conversation with my doctor's assistant a few weeks ago:
 > **Doctor's assistant:** *Manohar, you remember that we had to collect a second blood sample from you last week.
 Even though the first sample had shown everything was ok, we wanted to double check.
 Thank you for coming in again.
 We have now received the result from your second blood sample.*